vchrombie/dataquill/README.md

-# dataset-extractor-llm
+# 📊🪶 DataQuill

-Extracting datasets from research papers using LLMs
+A tool for extracting datasets from 📚 research papers using LLMs (Large Language Models) 🤖🧠